NickMcConnell/Beleriand/docs/hacking/compiling.rst

 Compiling Instructions
 ======================

-The methods for compiling Angband vary by platform and by build system.
-If you get Angband working on a different platform or build system please let us know so we can add to this file.
-Unless otherwise noted, all the commands listed are to be run from top-level directory of the Angband source files.
+The methods for compiling NarSil vary by platform and by build system.
+If you get NarSil working on a different platform or build system please let us know so we can add to this file.
+Unless otherwise noted, all the commands listed are to be run from top-level directory of the NarSil source files.

 .. contents:: Contents
    :local: